Active Needle Technology Ltd

 The lead investor

-Lead investor Oxford Technology Management (OTM) has invested £65,000 into Active Needle Technology.
-Founded in 1983, Oxford Technology Management specialises in making and managing investments in startup and early-stage technology-based businesses with high-growth prospects.
+Oxford Technology Management (OTM) has invested £65,000 into Active Needle Technology.
+Founded in 1983, OTM specialises in making and managing investments in startup and early-stage technology-based businesses with high-growth prospects.

 The OTM investment team is made up entirely of scientists and engineers, while its portfolio features unlisted, UK-based technology businesses.
 In their latest portfolio, Oxford Technology has made 21 investments to date over the last three years.